Sign up for our monthly blubolt email!

 Customers recognise these logos and are more likely to feel comfortable about spending money on your site if they see them.
 They should be displayed as clearly as possible and in the right places.
 Most obviously during checkout, but also on your delivery info pages to show the couriers that you use, for example.
 People that are particularly unsure about online shopping may also like to review your partners themselves for total confidence.

-We have integrated several big name partners into our bluCommerce platform to give your customers peace of mind when using your site.
+We have integrated household name partners into our bluCommerce platform to give customers peace of mind when using your site.
 These include PayPal, DPD and Collect+, among many others.

 Build trust with new and returning customers by personalising their experience as far as possible.
 This lets them know that you’re not just churning out the same content for the sake of making a sale.
-It also demonstrates an element of “humanness” and avoids the overuse of the hard sell approach.
+It also demonstrates an element of “humanness” and avoids overusing the hard sell approach.

 For eCommerce news, product updates, & great insights!